Frankie Lymon's Tombstone Blues 9: The Museum

 When we returned to Bay City in early August, my first priority was completing a project to install a historical sign at 405 Raymond Street, the former site of the Art Schiell Recording Studio.
 The studio had been located in the rear of a residential home, and it was where Question Mark and the Mysterians recorded “96 Tears” in the spring of 1966.
-I had begun working on the project before we left for New Jersey, and now I had to have the sign made and install it in the front of the dwelling.
+I had begun working on the project before we left for New Jersey, and now I had to have the sign made and placed in the front of the dwelling.

 I managed to kill two birds with one stone when I spoke with Scott Causley, owner of Scotty’s Sandbar, about installing the MRRL HOF on the walls of his music venue.
 Besides agreeing to be the new home for the display, he also volunteered to help me put in the “96 Tears” sign.

 After the sign was installed, I went over to the Bay City Motor Company to take down my display.
 There was a sign on the door saying that they were closed for vacation.
 A week later, I called but there was no answer.
 I went be the business the next day, but it was still not open.
 The following week I tried calling and emailing, but I got no response.